 How to monitor Oracle DB with Google Cloud Platform

-Monitor Oracle DB in Google Cloud Platform with the Google Ops Agent.
-The Ops Agent is available on GitHub, and makes it easy to collect and ship telemetry from dozens of sources directly to your Google Cloud Platform.
+Monitor Oracle DB in the Google Cloud Platform with the Google Ops Agent.
+The Ops Agent is available on GitHub, making it easy to collect and ship telemetry from dozens of sources directly to your Google Cloud Platform.
 You can check it out here!

 What signals matter?

-Oracle DB is an enterprise database service which is often used for large deployments, so managing resources can be tedious or difficult.
-Oracle Enterprise Manager is Oracle’s solution for monitoring Oracle DB, but if you want to monitor multiple environments with the same tool or simply avoid the cost of Oracle Enterprise Manager, then using the ops agent with Google Cloud Platform is an ideal solution.
-The ops agent leverages the sqlquery receiver from OpenTelemetry with queries that are specific to the ops agent.
+Oracle DB is an enterprise database service often used for large deployments, so managing resources can take time and effort.
+Oracle Enterprise Manager is Oracle’s solution for monitoring Oracle DB.
+However, if you want to scan multiple environments with the same tool or avoid the cost of Oracle Enterprise Manager, then using the ops agent with Google Cloud Platform is ideal.
+The ops agent leverages the sqlquery receiver from OpenTelemetry with queries specific to the ops agent.
 The receiver collects 27 metrics, and audit and alert logs.
 There are a few general areas worth paying attention to:

 - Audit Logs

 - Audit logs are highly tuneable.
-When configured properly to your needs, they provide valuable data about the activity in your environment
+When appropriately configured to your needs, they provide valuable data about the activity in your environment.

 - Service Response Time